Prapthi564/MPPC23-Power-Apps/lab1/README.md

 ### Task 1: Log in to your account

-With the credentials provided in the Environment Details tab, let's log into the account you will use during the workshop.
+In this task, you will sign in to the Power Platform using the provided credentials to access the tools and services needed for the lab.
+Let's log into the account you will use during the workshop.

 1. Open **Microsoft Edge** browser and navigate to **[make.powerapps.com](https://make.powerapps.com)**
 1. On the sign-in screen, enter the email below and click **Next**,